The Process

 When and Where?

-Sacred Heart of Jesus Parish joins with St. Benedict, St. Joseph, St. Margaret Mary, and St. Patrick parishes for the formation process which officially begins in August.
+Sacred Heart of Jesus Parish joins with St. Mary's Village, St. Benedict, St. Joseph, St. Margaret Mary, and St. Patrick parishes for

 Who should I call to join?